10 things to do in and around Calgary this weekend

 - Where: Market Wines, 4109 University Ave.
 N.W.

-- What: It's the battle of Alberta!
-The Calgary Flames take on the Edmonton Oilers at the Saddledome.
+- What: The Calgary Flames take on the Chicago Blackhawks at the Saddledome.

 - Where: Scotiabank Saddledome, 555 Saddledome Rise S.E.